 If your Windows computer is running slowly – if a program takes a long time to launch, if a game has a poor frame rate, or if an idle application uses too much CPU time – the best way to investigate is to record an Event Tracing for Windows (ETW) trace.
 An ETW trace records a wealth of information (CPU sampling, context switches, disk I/O, custom data, and much more) that allows most performance problems to be understood by a trained expert.
+If you want to analyze traces, go here.
 If you’re not a trained expert then you can still record an ETW trace, and then share it with somebody who is.

 If a particular program is being slow or inefficient then you may be able to record an ETW trace and share it with the authors of that program.
 Quite often they can figure out what is going wrong, whether it is a bug on their side or an overheating CPU on your side.
 Tell them I sent you.
 They may be grateful for receiving an actionable report instead of vague complaints about slowness which they cannot reproduce.

 Not all developers are equipped to analyze ETW traces, for technical and practical reasons – ask first.

 Recording and sharing ETW traces has never been easier.
 Here are the three steps.

 If you prefer to learn through watching instead of reading you can view this brief video that demonstrates installing UIforETW and recording a trace.
 For written instructions, read on: